Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: M ulti -m ode v ibronic e ffects in s ite b asis

-So far we have investigated the influence of the effective coupling $V_{00}$ between 0-0 transitions on absorption line shapes of WSCP by neglecting all the other couplings in $H_I$.
-We now consider the other couplings in simulations by numerically diagonalising the total Hamiltonian $UHU^{\dagger}=H_0+H_I$ within double vibrational excitation subspace and computing the energy-levels and transition dipole strengths of vibronic eigenstates.
-The broadening of absorption peaks is induced by static disorder in site energies and homogeneous broadening induced by the coupling to low-frequency protein motions and vibrational damping of intra-pigment modes.
-The center-of-mass motions of protein modes are treated non-perturbatively, while the relative motions of protein modes are considered approximately by using a Lindblad equation (see sections \ref{section_reduced_absorption} and \ref{section_reduced_2DES}).
-In addition, the vibrational damping of each intra-pigment mode is considered within the Lindblad formalism where each intra-pigment mode is coupled to an independent secondary bath in a thermal state, similar to the reduced model for SP (see section \ref{section_reduced_2DES}).
+Here we show the influence of multi-mode vibronic mixing of 0-0 and 0-1 transitions of WSCP and Lamb shift on absorption line shapes of WSCP in more detail.

+In reduced model simulations of absorption, we numerically diagonalize the total Hamiltonian $H'=H_0'+H_I'$ in the polaron basis within double vibrational excitation subspace and compute the energy-levels and transition dipole strengths of vibronic eigenstates.
+The broadening of absorption peaks is modelled by the static disorder in site energies and homogeneous broadening induced by the coupling to low-frequency protein motions and the vibrational damping of intra-pigment modes.
+The center-of-mass motions of the protein modes are treated non-perturbatively, while the relative motions of the protein modes are considered approximately by using a Lindblad equation (see \ref{section_reduced_2DES}).
+In addition, the vibrational damping of local intra-pigment modes is considered within the Lindblad formalism where each intra-pigment mode is coupled to an independent secondary bath in a thermal state, similar to the reduced model for SP (see \ref{section_reduced_2DES}).
 We assume that the intra-pigment modes are initially in a thermal state at temperature $T=77\,{\rm K}$.

-In Fig.~\ref{Fig_Renger_diagonalisation}(a), we consider only the $V_{00}$ coupling between 0-0 transitions and neglect all the other couplings in $H_I$, as is the case of the cumulant expansion simulations.
+In Supplementary Figure~\ref{Fig_Renger_diagonalisation}a, we consider only the $V_{00}$ coupling between 0-0 transitions and neglect all the other couplings in $H_I'$ (dynamic localization).
 Numerically exact absorption spectrum of WSCP is shown in a black dashed line, while approximate absorption line shape is shown in a red solid line.
 The contributions of 0-$n$, 1-$n$ and 2-$n$ transitions to the total approximate absorption spectra are shown in blue solid, blue dashed and blue dotted lines, respectively.
 The 1-1 transitions lead to a single peak at 659\,nm due to the absence of the interaction between $\ket{\varepsilon_1,1_{j,k}}$ and $\ket{\varepsilon_2,1_{j',k'}}$.
 Note that the total approximate absorption line shape shown in red is not well matched to numerically exact results shown in black.